avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 Two of the most important sub-databases in ACNUC which can be searched from R are:

-- genbank: this contains DNA and RNA sequences from the NCBI Sequence Database, except for certain classes of sequences (eg. draft genome sequence data from genome sequencing projects)
+- "genbank": this contains DNA and RNA sequences from the NCBI Sequence Database, except for certain classes of sequences (eg. draft genome sequence data from genome sequencing projects)
-- refseq: this contains DNA and RNA sequences from `Refseq <./chapter3.html#refseq>`_, the curated part of the NCBI Sequence Database
+- "refseq": this contains DNA and RNA sequences from `Refseq <./chapter3.html#refseq>`_, the curated part of the NCBI Sequence Database
-- refseqViruses: this contains DNA, RNA and proteins sequences from viruses from RefSeq
+- "refseqViruses": this contains DNA, RNA and proteins sequences from viruses from RefSeq

-You can find more information about what each of these ACNUC databases contains by looking at the `ACNUC website <http://pbil.univ-lyon1.fr/search/releases.php>`_.
+You can find more information about what each of these ACNUC databases contains by looking at the `ACNUC website <http://pbil.univ-lyon1.fr/databases/acnuc/acnuc.html>`_.

 You can carry out complex queries using the "query()" function from the SeqinR library.
 If you look at the help page for the query() function (by